 In NwAvGuy's blog he says the transformer voltage can be increased to 20V, which it can, but there is a catch.
 Going up in voltage significantly increases the power dissipation (temperature) of the O2's un-heatsinked voltage regulators.
 Turns out with the O2 running at full rated output current, which would be relatively rare (only extremely inefficient low-Z headphones would require that) , the voltage regulators can't handle a higher voltage transformer than 12Vac without overheating.
 At lower output loads you can get away with 14Vac or 16Vac, such as the Mouser #553-WAU16-500 (16Vac 500mA).

 Update!
-Triad no longer makes AC-AC transformers as of mid-2016, so there a none available at Mouser anymore.
-Jameco Electronics has a good selection of AC-AC transformers. (www.jameco.com).
-For the O2 the best choice with the 14Vac 500mA Jameco #171408 currently at $8.95 plus shipping.
-We have these in stock too.
-An alternate is the 13.5Vac 1 amp Jameco #2138978 for $4.95.
-We also stock these.
+Triad Magnetics no longer makes AC-AC wall transformers as of mid-2016.
+There are none available at Mouser anymore since they carried Triad.
+Jameco Electronics still has a good selection of AC-AC transformers (www.jameco.com).
+For NwAvGuy's O2 headphone amp a good choice is the 14Vac 500mA Jameco #171408 currently at $8.95 plus shipping on their site.
+We have these in stock too for $9.95 plus shipping.
+An alternate is the 13.5Vac 1 amp Jameco #2202765 for $3.95 on their site.
+We also stock these for $4.95 plus shipping.
+Be careful not to buy the simlarly-rated 13.5 Vac 1 amp #2138978 - I had that one accidentally listed here for awhile - it has the wrong connector size.
+The O2 uses a 2.1mm-inner / 5.5mm-outer barrel power plug.

-Higher O2 transformer voltages than the 12Vac 500mA minimum cause more voltage regulator dissipation.
+O2 headphone amplifier wall transformer voltages higher than the 12Vac 500mA minimum cause more voltage regulator power (heat) dissipation.
 If possible always use no higher than a 14Vac transformer with the O2, ideally rated at 1A but 400mA minimum.
-More than 14Vac will buy you nothing in audio terms with the O2 since that fully covers the regulator's dropout voltage, it will just cause additional voltage regulator heating.
-Heating (power dissipation) goes up by the square.
+More than 14Vac will buy you nothing in audio terms with the O2 since that fully covers the regulator's 3V dropout voltage, it will just cause additional voltage regulator heating.
 Every volt over 14Vac causes a considerable increase in voltage regulator power dissipation with no audio benefit at all.
-Jameco.com has (14vac 500mA) transformers now that Mouser no longer carries AC to AC wall transformers.
+The O2 voltage regulators limit the rails to +/-12Vdc +/-0.5Vdc.
+After the O2's filter capacitors 14Vac turns into around 18Vdc unloaded or 16Vdc under full load, more than enough for the 3Vdc drop the regulators need to do their thing.
+16Vdc - 3Vdc = 13Vdc, which even leaves an extra volt in case you have low AC wall voltage and takes the regulator +/- 0.5Vdc tolerance into account.

-I originally listed the O2 BOM V1.1 12Vac transformer voltage above because Triad did not make a 14Vac AC-to-AC model.
-Their next step up was 16Vac.
+I originally listed the O2 BOM's V1.1 12Vac transformer voltage above because Triad did not make a 14Vac AC-to-AC model.
+Their next step up was 16Vac, too high.
 I felt that the potential voltage regulator dropout under heavy loads with a 12Vac wall transformer was the better trade-off vs. excessive votlage regulator heating with a 16Vac transformer.
 But now, with the Jameco 13.5Vac and 14.0Vac wall AC-to-AC transformers, you can have the best of both worlds!
-Just enough voltage to cover the O@ votlage regulator drop-out requirement without excess voltage causing unnessary heating.
+Just enough voltage to cover the O2 votlage regulator drop-out requirement without excess voltage causing unnessary heating.

 O2 BOM V1.1 U1.
 The O2's gain stage op-amp.